chrisbradleyy/LeDataSciFi.github.io/README.md

 <b> (5) prediction models and data analysis </b>

 - what we're going to do with the data. producing and improving a model. applied econometrics (ie more conceptual than mathematical rigor) to understand and improve the output
-- understanding the how "data analysis/ML/<<buzz word #51>>" fit into the bigger picture of producing and using knowledge. to quote Prof Gunther: data < info < knowledge < wisdom
+- understanding the how "data analysis/ML/<<buzz word #51>>" fit into the bigger picture of producing and using knowledge.* to quote Prof Gunther: data < info < knowledge < wisdom
 - learning from the model:  what does the output of my analysis mean?
 (A and B are related, but **WHY**)

+\*_"A few times a year, I get asked to be a judge of student statistical projects in politics or sports.
+While the students are very bright, they spend WAY too much time using fancy statistical methods and not enough time framing the right questions and contextualizing their answers.
+If you want to be a good data scientist, you should spend ~49% of your time developing your statistical intuition (i.e. how to ask good questions of the data), and ~49% of your time on domain knowledge (improving overall understanding of your field).
+Only ~2% on methods per se." - Nate Silver

 <b> Outputs: </b>